pixelmothman/nextjs-b2b-app-starter/README.md

 # ⚡️ pixelmothman/nextjs-b2b-app-starter

-This template provides a starting point for building B2B web applications using Next.js, Zod for schema validation, TailwindCSS for styling, Radix for some UI components, PropelAuth for authentication, and Supabase for database and storage.
+This template provides a starting point for building B2B web applications using Next.js, Supabase for database and storage, PropelAuth for authentication, Zod for schema validation, TailwindCSS for styling, Radix-ui for some UI components, React Hot Toast for smoking hot React notifications, and React Dropzone for a simple React hook to create a HTML5-compliant drag'n'drop zone for files.

 ## Powered by